-We estimate that the net proceeds to us from this offering, after deduction of underwriting discounts and expenses, will be approximately \$52.4 million.
-We intend to use these net proceeds, together with approximately \$8.9 million of the net proceeds we received in October 2005 from exercise of our previously outstanding common stock purchase warrants, to redeem \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012 and pay prepayment penalties and accrued interest of approximately \$8.8 million in connection with such redemption.
+We estimate that the net proceeds to us from this offering, after deduction of underwriting discounts and expenses, will be approximately million.
+We intend to use these net proceeds, together (to the extent, if any, necessary) with a portion of the \$12.5 million of net proceeds we received in October 2005 from exercise of our previously outstanding common stock purchase warrants, to redeem \$52.5 million principal amount of our outstanding 11 /4% senior secured notes due 2012 and pay prepayment penalties and accrued interest of approximately \$8.6 million in connection with such redemption.
+To the extent, if any, that the net proceeds of this offering exceed the approximately \$61.1 million required to be paid in connection with such redemption, we will use such excess amount for general corporate purposes.